New malaria vaccine results raise hopes of mass rollout

 Gareth Jenkins of the charity Malaria No More UK said the results were "another encouraging signal that, with the right support, the world could end child deaths from malaria in our lifetimes".

-Jenkins said in a statement that new British Prime Minister Liz Truss' “first foreign policy test” was to ensure continued funding at the replenishment conference for the Global Fund to Fight AIDS, Tuberculosis and Malaria being held in the US this month. ― AFP
+Jenkins said in a statement that new British Prime Minister Liz Truss’ "first foreign policy test" was to ensure continued funding at the replenishment conference for the Global Fund to Fight AIDS, Tuberculosis and Malaria being held in the US this month. ― ETX Studio